Hasee Toh Phasee: Charts and ranks

-"Zehnaseeb" emerged as the most popular track from the album.
-It was ranked fifth in The Times of Indias "Bollywood Music Report Jan–Sept 2014" and tenth in Radio Mirchi's "Top 20 songs of 2014".
+Zehnaseeb became the most popular song of the album.
+It was placed fifth in the list of "Bollywood music report Jan – Sept 2014", by The Times of India.
+The song was also placed tenth in Radio Mirchis list of "Top 20 songs of 2014".

 Release

-The first look and poster of Hasee Toh Phasee were released in December 2013, followed by the theatrical trailer later that month.
-The film was released theatrically on 7 February 2014.
-It was subsequently made available for streaming on Netflix and Amazon Prime Video.
+Hasee Toh Phasees first look and poster was released in December 2013.
+The film's trailer was released in the same month.
+It was theatrically released on 7 February 2014.
+Hasee Toh Phasee was later made available on Netflix and Amazon Prime Video.